Performance Data

 Swimmers

 Athletes gain a holistic view of their evolution.
-They can compare themselves with peers, set goal times that are anchored in reality, and celebrate small wins along the way.
+They can compare themselves with peers, see exactly how close their PBs are to qualifying standards, and celebrate small wins along the way.
 Confidence comes from seeing exactly where they are gaining ground or where they need to double down.

 Coaches